yapsr/vue2-bootstrap-table/README.md

     name: String,               // Optional: The name of the "data" property.
 If nothing, title is used.
     visible: Boolean,              // Optional: column visible?
 (Default: true)
     editable: Boolean,            // Optional: column cells editable?
 (Default: false)
-    columnstyle: String         // Optional: styles to be applied to the Column Header
+    columnClasses: String         // Optional: styles to be applied to the Column Header
-    cellstyle: String           // Optional: styles to be applied to the Cells of this column
+    cellClasses: String           // Optional: styles to be applied to the Cells of this column
-    renderfunction: Function    // Optional: Function that receives as input the column name and entry, and returns an HTML String for drawing cell
+    render: Function    // Optional: Function that receives as input the column name and entry, and returns an HTML String for drawing cell
 }
 ```